akshaydeg09/Angular-sample/README.md

 Description:

-This is a simple code that demonstrated the temparature monitoring system using AngualarJs
+This is a simple code that demonstrates the temparature monitoring system using AngualarJs

 Part 1
 As an anonymous end user, I want to be able to enter any number of temperture records by entering a value and then clicking on the "Add" button.